DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-4.md

 * meet accessibility standards for both online and offline elements
 * avoid excluding any users they are intended to serve

-Vendors and local authorities should:
+Suppliers and local authorities should:

 * carry out research with potential users for the service, including people with access needs
 * make sure people aren’t excluded from using the system because they lack digital skills or internet access (offline working) - appropriate digital support should be provided if necessary